IvanekLab/covid-journal-code/README.md

 Suggested citation: “C. Henry, E. Bulut, S.I.
 Murphy, C. Zoellner, A.
 Adalja, D. Wetherington, M. Wiedmann, S. Alcaine, R. Ivanek.
 An agent-based model of COVID-19 in the food industry for assessing public health and economic impacts of infection control strategies.
-(Under review)”
+Scientific Reports (in press)”

 Usage:
 To generate Figures 1.B.iii, 2, 3, 4, 5, and S1, from branch 'main':